 Complementary and Integrative Medicine

-Members of the Pain Medicine team offer complementary and integrative methods, such as acupuncture or acupressure, to help deal with pain and other symptoms.
+Members of the Pain Medicine team at Seattle Children’s offer complementary and integrative methods, such as acupuncture or acupressure, to help deal with pain and other symptoms.